-The current version of the VFE ASIC chip is being used to read out the existing CALICE ECAL pre-prototype.
+The current version of the VFE ASIC chip is being used to read out the existing CALICE ECAL prototype.
 This chip does not meet the requirements for the ILC ECAL and the development of the design is an ongoing project in LAL/Orsay.
 The LAL group expect to have a new version of the ASIC developed for each of the next few years.
 The work we intend to do must therefore follow the pace of ASIC development and is dictated by this.

-The next ASIC version will be ready in mid 2006 and it is intended that it be tested at CERN in beam in the current ECAL pre-prototype by replacing the ASIC version currently in use.
+The next ASIC version will be ready in mid 2006 and it is intended that it be tested in beam in the current ECAL prototype by replacing the ASIC version currently in use.
 This new ASIC will have power pulsing and may have an ADC with properties consistent with those required in the final ILC ECAL.
-This ASIC version can be read out with the current UK DAQ system for the ECAL pre-prototype.
+This ASIC version can be read out with the current DAQ system in place for the ECAL physics prototype.
 These additional features will be accommodated by changes to the firmware at Imperial.
 These modifications will be relatively simple if the analogue output is used, i.e. the ADC output is bypassed.
-However, the full test of the ASIC, using the on-ASIC ADC, will require more firmware effort and so will be done later in the run.
+However, the full test of the ASIC, using the on-ASIC ADC , will require substantial firmware effort.
+These changes will be done nearer to the time of readiness of the ASIC before it goes into the test-beam programme.